 In this study, soldier beetles, competitors for floral resources, influenced female solitary bee foraging behavior more than predatory ambush bugs.
-Bees visiting beetle occupied flowers spent significantly less time on blooms compared to those visiting unoccupied blooms.
-The behavior of bees in this common garden experiment provides insight into how bees perceive risk while foraging in patches of resources such as those found in human-modified landscapes.
-In experiments where eusocial honeybees and bumble bees learn to recognize predators, they only became wary of predator occupied flowers after repeatedly experiencing simulated attacks s and honeybees only became weary of predators after repeatedly experiencing ically hara(Dukas 2001b, Ings et al. 2012).
+Bees visiting beetle occupied flowers spent significantly less time on blooms compared to those visiting unoccupied blooms; however there was no effect of the presence of ambush bugs on bee foraging.
+Other bee behaviors were not affected by the presence of either the beetles or the ambush bugs.

+The behavior of bees in this common garden experiment provides insight into how bees perceive risk while foraging in patches of resources.
+In experiments where eusocial honeybees and bumble bees learn to recognize predators, they only became wary of predator occupied flowers after repeatedly experiencing simulated attacks and honeybees only became weary of predators after repeatedly experiencing harassment (Dukas 2001b, Ings et al. 2012).
 In our experiments, of the 704 recorded visits to ambush bug occupied flowers, only two predation events were recorded (0.3% of visits to occupied flowers) and both were successful, leaving little opportunity for bees to learn.
 In contrast, of the 109 recorded visits to beetle occupied flowers, there were two recorded events of physical exclusion (1.8% of visits to beetle occupied flowers).
 Importantly, bees may have less information about the risk posed by ambush bugs, given the low, but successful, attack rate.
 In contrast, relatively frequent and non-lethal harassment by beetles may mean that bees have more information about the risk they pose.

 Visitation rates give insight into bees’ responses to occupants and their spatial knowledge of the patch during the pre-landing phase of foraging.
-Although not statistically significant, there are slightly reduced mean visitation rates to both ambush bug and beetle occupied flowers compared to unoccupied flowers (Figure 3).
+Although not statistically significant, there were slightly reduced mean visitation rates to both ambush bug and beetle occupied flowers compared to unoccupied flowers (Figure 3).
 Experiments with honeybees foraging in patches with manipulated resource abundance and predator occupancy showed that they visited predator occupied flowers with abundant floral resources at the same rate as they visited unoccupied flowers with scarce floral resources (Llandres et al. 2012).
 The depletion of floral resources on unoccupied flowers could be overwhelming the effect of floral occupants on bee foraging behaviors.
 If bees preferentially forage on unoccupied flowers, by the end of each day and the end of the trials, the resources available at occupied flowers would be substantially elevated relative to the unoccupied flowers.

 Interestingly, landing, collecting pollen, and collecting nectar were equally likely to occur on occupied and unoccupied flowers, even during the shorter visits to beetle occupied flowers.
 Beetles on flowers, in contrast to ambush bugs, moved nearly constantly, a behavior that should make beetles visually obvious to bees given their sensitivity to moving stimuli (Dafni et al. 1997, Chittka and Raine 2006).
 That bees landed, collected pollen, and collected nectar at the same rates on flowers occupied or unoccupied by beetles or ambush bugs indicates that bees largely ignored floral occupants during visits.
 Ignoring the occupant before and after landing may be the best foraging strategy for the bee, as they gain access to more floral resources (Burns 2005).
 Because bees did not discriminate between occupied and unoccupied flowers and spent less time on lower risk competitor occupied flowers (average visit duration to unoccupied flowers = 7.93 ± 2.94 seconds, visit duration to beetle occupied flowers = 1.35 ± 0.3 seconds), they may be pushed from relatively safe competitor occupied flowers to higher risk flowers occupied by predators.